While 802.11AX WiFi-6 is the latest protocol, 802.11AC is still very fast wireless that works in the 5GHz frequency.

 All speed tests were done to a Netgear Nighthawk 802.11ac router 10 feet away past a wall.

 Using the online site Speedtest.net it gave the results of 57Mbps Download, and 21Mbps Upload.

 These are some good results for a WiFi adapter in the older 2.4GHz frequency using Wireless-N WiFi protocol.

-While Wireless-N is older the 2.4GHz band has a better range so is still nice to have available if needed.
+While Wireless-N is older, the 2.4GHz band has a better range, so it is still nice to have it available if needed.

 Doing the same test again with Speedtest.net on the 5GHz band it gave the results of 213Mbps Download, and 21Mbps Upload.

 These are some very good results with the unit maxing out my internet connection.

 Using the 5Ghz frequency along with WiFi-5 802.1ac protocol will give the fastest speeds.

 *This site contains affiliate paid links for which a commission earned.